awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

    }
    ```

+   *Note*: The above policy is an example only and allows full access to the contents of your bucket.
+Please review our [guide](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/) on S3 security to ensure that you are limiting access to the bucket.

     You now have two buckets, *example\.com* and *www\.example\.com*, and you have uploaded your website content to the *example\.com* bucket\.
 In the next step, you configure *www\.example\.com* to redirect requests to your *example\.com* bucket\.
 By redirecting requests, you can maintain only one copy of your website content\.
 Visitors who type `www` in their browsers and those who specify only the root domain are routed to the same website content in your *example\.com* bucket\.

 ### Step 2\.2: Configure Buckets for Website Hosting<a name="root-domain-walkthrough-configure-bucket-aswebsite"></a>